 This feature creates a forecasted or historical weather map for multiple points along the course based on both location and time.
 With advanced weather athletes and coaches can really start to factor changing weather conditions into race day planning.

-The Time Analysis tool gives athletes and coaches the ability to vary Drag, Power and/or Weight for any BBS model run and see the estimated impact to the overall race as well as per segment in real time.
+The Time Analysis tool gives athletes and coaches the ability to vary Power, Drag, Weight and/or Rolling Resistance for any BBS model run and see the estimated impact to the overall race as well as per segment in real time.

 The Aero Analyzer estimates aerodynamic drag (CdA) from your race or ride files.
 Simply select your bike and course data in the drop downs then upload a recent ride file.